tudor-malene/Easygrid/README.md

 The issues that Easygrid tackles are:

-* big learning curve for each ajax Grid framework
+* steep learning curve for most ajax Grid framework
 * once integrated into a grails project the business logic for each ajax Grid resides in multiple places ( Controller, gsp ).
 Usually, in the controller, there's a different method for each aspect ( search, export, security, etc)
 * a lot of concerns are addressed programmatically, instead of declaratively (like search, formats )
 * duplicated code (javascript, gsp, controllers).
 Each project has to create individual mechanisms to address it.